atlonxp/bitbucket-workspace-backup/README.md

 3. Enter Workspace slug name
   - Log in to your BitBucket and open a workspace you want to back up
   - https://bitbucket.org/{workspace-name}/
+4. Enter Destination folder (`base_folder`) you want to put all clone respositories in
-4. Run the script and wait for it completion
+5. Run the script and wait for it completion
-5. Voila!
+6. Voila!

 Hope it could be of use to all of you.
 Enjoy